openshift-pipelines/enhancements/enhancements/pac-cel-filtering.md

     pipelinesascode.tekton.dev/on-event: "[%s]"
 ```

-This works for most cases but thi misses some flexibility for some advanced use cases.
+This works for most cases but this misses some flexibility for some advanced use cases.

 For example when trying this user story :